ngandrass/truenas-spindown-timer/README.md

 # freenas-spindown-timer
 _Monitors drive I/O and forces HDD spindown after a given idle period.
 Resistant to S.M.A.R.T. reads._

-Disk spindown has always been an issue for various FreeNAS users.
+Disk spindown has always been an issue for various FreeNAS / TrueNAS users.
 This script utilizes `iostat` to detect I/O operations (reads, writes) on each disk.
 If a disk didn't receive reads or writes for a given period of time it is considered idle and gets spun down.

 This *excludes* periodic reads of S.M.A.R.T. data performed by the smartctl service which therefore enables users to have S.M.A.R.T. reporting turned on while still being able to automatically spin down disks.
-The script also is immune to the periodic disk temperature reads in newer versions of FreeNAS.
+The script also is immune to the periodic disk temperature reads in newer versions of FreeNAS / TrueNAS.

 Currently successfully tested on: `FreeNAS-11.3-U4.1` and `FreeNAS-11.2-U7`.